 - Place-based systems, including both material and energy flows

-What we learned from our past and currently running programmes is that several constituent elements for transformative action within Cities Problem Spaces have been developed and tested, so that practical examples, insights and learning resources are available.
+What we learned from our current and past programmes is that several constituent elements for transformative action within cities Problem Spaces have been developed and tested, so that practical examples, insights and learning resources are available.
 The challenge lies in the ability to orchestrate individual elements within a portfolio of strategic experiments that are coherent with a city’s vision.

-We see each of our Positions as an entry point for our vision to co-create a prosperous, inclusive, climate-resilient society founded on a circular, zero-carbon economy.
+We see each of our Positions as entry points for our vision to co-create a prosperous, inclusive, climate-resilient society founded on a circular, zero-carbon economy.

 Our mission is to gather all cities that have embarked on this journey with us in 2019 and create the structures for governance with the right institutions in place to achieve this vision by 2030.
 This can be achieved if we break down silos and build the capacity to work collaboratively.

-The aim of our ‘Position’ articles is to formulate a clear problem statement and present what we learnt during EIT Climate-KIC’s 10+ years of action in the field of sustainable development, linking to our projects, initiatives and programmes.
-In addition, we explore partners and networks whom we can engage in order to deliver on our value proposition.
+The aim of our ‘Position’ articles are to formulate a clear problem statement and present what have we learnt so far during EIT Climate-KIC’s 10+ years of action in the field of climate action, linking to our projects, initiatives and programmes.
+In addition, we explore partners and networks who we can engage in order to deliver on our value proposition.
 ‘Position’ articles are not meant to explain or cover everything that is happening in the world in relation to the identified problem statement.